Glossary of Terms

 Anyone you have registered for a guest ticket for your commencement ceremony.

-Ceremonial Honors serve as a way of recognizing outstanding academic performance during the Commencement ceremony for those learners who either do not qualify for Latin Honors at the time of Commencement or who do not have enough institutional credits to be eligible for Latin Honors upon conferral.
+Ceremonial Honors serve as a way of recognizing students’ outstanding academic performance during Commencement ceremonies for those students who either do not qualify for Latin Honors at the time of Commencement or who do not have enough institutional credits to be eligible for Latin Honors upon degree completion.

-Ceremonial Honors are not recorded on the student’s permanent record, transcript or diploma whereas Latin Honors are.
+Ceremonial Honors are not recorded on the student’s permanent record, transcript and diploma.

 Participation

 Spring Commencement ceremony: Learners who have an anticipated conferral degree date between Jan.
-1 and May 31 can participate in a Spring Commencement ceremony and must Petition for Conferral by March 1.
+1 and May 31 can participate in a Spring Commencement ceremony and must Petition to Graduate by March 1.

 Fall Commencement Ceremony: Learners who have an anticipated conferral degree date between June 1 and Dec.
-31 can participate in a Fall Commencement ceremony and must Petition for Conferral by October 1.
+31 can participate in a Fall Commencement ceremony and must Petition to Graduate by October 1.

 Learners must be in good academic standing with at least a 2.0 cumulative GPA (undergraduate) and a 3.0 cumulative GPA (graduate).